mmondics/aiops-z/README.md

     ![turbo-plan-options](https://raw.githubusercontent.com/mmondics/media/main/images/turbo-plan-options.png)

     We're given three default options for how to optimize the OpenShift on IBM Z cluster.
-The option we choose will depend on the environment we have and what types of options are authorized for each individual.

 52. **Select the Optimize Cluster Resources, Placement and Nodes option and then Run Plan.**

     ![turbo-optimize](images/turbo-optimize.png)

-    After the plan runs, we're told what our configuration parameters were - which settings were enabled or disabled - and the summary of the impact that the plan actions would have on the cluster.
-We can scroll through this page to see more details about the individual actions and before-and-after scenarios for different cluster metrics.
+    After the plan runs, you see the summary of the impact that the plan actions would have on the cluster.
+You can scroll through this page to see details about the individual actions and before-and-after scenarios for different cluster metrics.

 53. **Scroll through this page looking at the different tables and charts.**